Should Rake Influence Your Poker Game? Pot Limit Omaha Edition

 Side note: The live cash games are raked in the same way as the online games most of the time.
 Sometimes, however, a timed collection is used, meaning every player pays a fixed number of BBs (usually a few) for an hour of play.

-Why is the rake structure so important?
+Why the rake structure is so important

-You might have encountered an opinion that the rake is your biggest enemy on the low stakes.
+You might have encountered an opinion that the rake is players' biggest enemy on the low stakes.
 Here's why (we'd use the PokerStars rake structure for reference, but the trend is similar for other online poker rooms).

-When we translate the rake numbers into BBs, the rake caps for PLO 5, PLO 10, and PLO 25 equal 20, 15, and 8BBs, respectively.
+When we translate the rake numbers into BB, the rake caps for PLO 5, PLO 10, and PLO 25 equal 20, 15, and 8 BB, respectively.

-In contrast, the rake cap for low/mid-stakes PLO 50, PLO 100, and PLO 200 is set to 4, 2.5, and 1.375 BBs, respectively.
+In contrast, the rake cap for low/mid-stakes PLO 50, PLO 100, and PLO 200 is set to 4, 2.5, and 1.375 BB, respectively.

 The win rates of poker players are presented in the number of Big Blind won per 100 hands (BB/100).
 How much of that is affected by rake?
 The average rake/100 hands on PokerStars ranges from 7.57 on PLO 10 to 4.65 on PLO 200.
 These numbers will vary from one online poker room to another, so we encourage you to see how much rake your operator collects.
 You can use primedope site for reference.

-As you can see, you pay way more rake than low-stakes players when playing poker on micro stakes.
+As you can see, you pay way more rake than low-stakes players do when you're playing poker on micro stakes.
 Of course, the win rates possible to achieve on micros are higher, but overall, if you think about your poker career seriously, you should use the lowest stakes as a training ground and gateway to higher stakes.

 Things work similarly for live cash games, where the rake on low stakes ($5/5) is usually set to 5% with a cap of $20-30.
 Quite often, live games play out higher than the limit would indicate and are softer than low-mid stakes online, so barring the extreme cases, the rake in a live environment shouldn't hurt your win rate as much as in online games.
-The rake in higher-limit games is even less of a concern.
+Even better, the rake in higher-limit games is even less of a concern.

-Rake influence's on poker strategy
+Rake influence on poker strategy

 Every time you put money into the pot during a cash game, you must be aware that the rake amount will lower the final pot size.
-In other words, whenever you are about to call a pot-sized bet of $100 on the river in a live game (assuming a 5% rake with a $25 cap), you're essentially calling $100 to win $285 (300 - 5% of 300) instead of $300.
+In other words, whenever you are about to call a pot-sized bet of $100 on the river (assuming a 5% rake with a $25 cap), you're essentially calling $100 to win $285 (300 - 5% of 300) instead of $300.

 Since $15 will be missing, the average equity of your hand to be a call candidate should be higher (35% instead of the 33% you'd require in the game without a rake).
 As a result, the higher the rake in your poker game is, the tighter your calling ranges should be (we assume that when you raise the uncalled bet amount, it is not raked).